nixpig/virtui/README.md

 ## 👩‍💻 Usage

-## 🤝 Contributing

 ## 📦️ Dependencies

 You'll need a working [libvirt](https://libvirt.org/) installation to make use of this software.
-Below are instructions to get to that on Arch; I'm sure you can figure it out for other distros.
+Below are instructions to get that on Arch (feel free to submit a PR for instructions for other distros!).

+### Arch

 ```
 pacman -Sy fuse3 libvirt radvd qemu-base virt-manager dnsmasq